How Long Does a Background Check Take for a Government Job? (Federal)

 There are no set periods determining when federal employees should undergo background checks.
 However, a guideline is typically used with all current employees.
 Depending on the employer’s position and their security clearance, employees will be screened every 2-5 years.

-What’s The Difference Between A Tentative Vs. Official Offer From The Government?
+What’s the Difference Between a Tentative vs Official Offer From the Government?

 A tentative offer from the government for an open position is a two-step process that includes further questioning before proceeding.
 The candidate will likely receive a phone call to learn about the trials of the job offer and complete any pre-employment requirements.
 Once They are complete, candidates will then wait for an official request to be sent to them to start working.

-Why Does The Government Perform Background Checks On Federal Employees?
+Why Does the Government Perform Background Checks on Federal Employees?

 Every federal candidate and current employer is required to undergo a background check during their time with the respective agency.
 Employees must be screened on a regular basis to ensure that they are reliable and loyal to the United States.